engrmahabub/wee/syntax/structure.md

 | find     | Search one sub-string in a string
 | replace  | Replace one sub-string in a string
 | trim     | Remove blank spaces from string
-| right    | Allign string to right by adding spaces
+| right    | Align string to right by adding spaces
-| left     | Allign string to left by adding spaces
+| left     | Align string to left by adding spaces
-| center   | Allign string to center by adding spaces
+| center   | Align string to center by adding spaces

  **Numeric**